 Book today and get 5% discount off the tour price.
 Find out more

 This Southern African Safari Adventure South is for budget travellers over the age of forty.
-Most nights are spent camping in scenic or wild locations on a fully serviced basis, with a few nights of lodge or guesthouse accommodation for extra comfort in Victoria Falls, Swakopmund and Cape Town.
+Most nights are spent camping in scenic or wild locations on a fully serviced basis, with a few nights of lodge, hotel or guesthouse accommodation for extra comfort in Victoria Falls, Swakopmund and Cape Town.
 Accommodation in the untamed Okavango Delta of Botswana is at a tented camp set on a secluded island.

 Much of this journey passes through strikingly beautiful and dramatic landscapes, including the Namib Desert, Kalahari, Damaraland and Karoo, with a focus on experiencing the vast, rugged and remote wilderness areas of Southern Africa.
 Visiting Chobe, Etosha, Kgalagadi Transfrontier Park and other wildlife areas, the trip offers superb game viewing opportunities.
-Add to the stunning scenery and excellent wildlife sightings, some of Africa's most famous natural wonders - Victoria Falls, Okavango Delta, Fish River Canyon and Table Mountain and you have a unforgettable African safari.
+Add to the stunning scenery and excellent wildlife sightings, some of Africa's most famous natural wonders - Victoria Falls, Okavango Delta, Fish River Canyon and Table Mountain and you have an unforgettable African safari.

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.